Kevin Bracy-Davis

-Kevin Bracy-Davis (born January 23, 1995) is an American professional basketball player for Pelister in the Macedonian First League.
-Standing at 2.01 m, he plays the Small forward and the Shooting guard positions.
+Kevin Bracy-Davis (born January 23, 1995) is an American professional basketball player for Trepça of the Kosovo Basketball Superleague.
+Standing at 2.01 m, he plays the Small forward and the power forward positions.
 After playing four years of college basketball at Davis & Elkins College, Bracy-Davis entered the 2017 NBA draft, but he was not selected in the draft's two rounds.

 High school career

 Bracy-Davis played high school basketball at Western Hills High School in Cincinnati, Ohio.
 He averaged 18 points, 11 rebounds, four assists, three blocks and 1.5 steals and he earned first team all-league selection as a senior.

 College career

 As a freshman at Davis & Elkins College, he played in all 30 games with 12 starts, averaging 8.0 points per game.
 During the following seasons, his numbers were increased and he was named twice to the first-team all GMAC.
 As a senior, he was also named as the Player of the Year.